The Runner Files: Tim Christoni - Orange Mud, LLC

 7. Tell me a bit about how you found Orange Mud's products and why you like them.

 “I found Orange Mud out on the local trails when I started seeing people wearing these new packs.
 I thought they were interesting.
 I didn't find out until later that the owner, Josh Sprague, was in my running club (IERC).
 I asked another club member and friend, Brenda Daley, if I could test out her new pack and she let me.
 I loved it and ended up buying one and wearing it on my first 50k where I took ninth place overall and then my first 50-miler where I took third overall.
-I love the products because they are well made, don't bounce and give me the hydration and nutrition that I need, when I need it and when it counts the most—in training and on race day.”
+I love the products because they are well made, don't bounce and provide excellent hydration and nutrition that I need, when I need it and when it counts the most—in training and on race day.
+Hydration for runners is crucial, and Orange Mud delivers.”

 8. Is there any other information you’d like to share?